siaflab/petal/patterns.md

 d1 "bd sd:3"
 ```

-When you run the code above, you are replacing the previous pattern with another one on-the-fly.
-Congratulations, you’re live coding.

 #### Rests

 So far we have produced patterns that keep producing more and more sound.
 What if you want a rest, or gap of silence, in your pattern?
 You can use the “tilde” `~` character to do so: